Transfer Money To India. Cheap And Fast Ways To Transfer Money Abroad.

 How much will my money transfer to India cost?

-To transfer money to India using one of the international money transfer providers in our tables, the fees range from 29.33 MYR with Wise to 226.3 MYR with OFX (but the fee could be even higher with a bank).
+To transfer money to India using one of the international money transfer providers in our tables, the fees range from 36.04 MYR with WorldRemit to 41.95 MYR with Wise (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're sending money, how much you're sending, how you want to pay, and how you want the payment to be received.

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.